QED-it/zkinterface/README.md

-# ZkInterface - Gadget Standard
+# zkInterface - Gadget Standard

 <!-- a short paragraph that includes: